Michael Jackson: Posthumous sales

-In 2015,Thriller became the first album to be certified for 30 million shipments by the Recording Industry Association of America (RIAA).
-A year later, it was certified 33× platinum after Soundscan added streams and audio downloads to album certifications.
-(Note: In 2018, its US sales record was overtaken by the Eagles' album Greatest Hits 1971–75, with 38× platinum.)

-In February 2024, Sony Music acquired half of Michael Jackson's publishing rights and recording masters for $600 million.
-The deal includes assets from Jackson's Mijac publishing catalog, but excludes royalties from several Jackson-related productions, such as the MJ Broadway musical and the Michael biopic.
-This transaction is possibly the largest for a single musician's work.
+In 2015, Thriller became the first album to be certified for 30 million shipments in the US.
+A year later, it was certified 33-times platinum after Soundscan added streams and audio downloads to album certifications.
+(Note: In 2018, its US sales record was overtaken by the Eagles's album Greatest Hits 1971–75, with 38× platinum.)
+In February 2024, Sony Music acquired half of Jackson's publishing rights and recording masters for $600 million.
+The deal includes assets from his Mijac publishing catalog, but excludes royalties from several Jackson-related productions, such as the MJ Broadway musical and the 2026 Michael film.
+The transaction is possibly the largest for a single musician's work.